 i.
 Taxes.
 Enron shall pay for all taxes, including any interest and penalties from any related deficiency, in connection with this Agreement (except taxes based on or measured by Indeliq’s net income) including any sales, use, excise, value-added, services, consumption, withholding and other taxes and duties assessed on the provision of Titles.
 The parties shall cooperate in good faith to minimize such tax liabilities to the extent legally permissible.

 3. SALES AGENT AGREEMENT.
-If Enron exercises the VLA Option, Enron and Indeliq will enter into a Sales Agent Agreement substantially in the form of Exhibit B.
+If Enron exercises the VLA Option, Enron and Indeliq will enter into a Sales Agent Agreement in a mutually agreeable form.
+The VLA Option and section 2f Failure to Meet Volume Commitment shall have no force or effect until the parties agree upon a mutually agreeable form of Sales Agent Agreement and amend this Agreement to attaché such form of Sales Agent Agreement as Exhibit B. Each party will use reasonable, good faith efforts to negotiate a mutually agreeable form of Sales Agent Agreement.
+(Ed, see how this sections effects 2b) Exercise of this contract also starts my clock on Contract Quarters and minimum volume.
+Due to the Effective date and linking of Contract Year.
+Lets work out our definitions and see what they can come back with, I do not want to give any extra ammunition to Brad.

 RESTRICTIONS ON ACCESS.
 Enron will limit access to Internal Seat Licenses to its employees and contractors.
 Any terms and/or conditions of use posted on the Indeliq Web Site shall have no effect with respect to Enron and its employees and contractors.
-Acceptance by an Enron employee or contractor of any terms of use posted on the Indeliq Web Site shall be of no effect. [e-mail] In order to access the Titles on the Indeliq Website, users will require, and Indeliq is not required to provide, access to the Internet using Microsoft Internet Explorer 4.0 or higher.
+Acceptance by an Enron employee or contractor of any terms of use posted on the Indeliq Web Site shall be of no effect.
+In order to access the Titles on the Indeliq Website, users will require, and Indeliq is not required to provide, access to the Internet using Microsoft Internet Explorer 4.0 or higher.
 Access is also subject to availability of the Internet and other communications technology, and the servers and software that Indeliq uses to provide the Titles.
 Indeliq will use commercially reasonable efforts to have the technology within Indeliq’s control available to Authorized Learners 7 days a week, 24 hours a day other than during announced and scheduled maintenance windows.

 WARRANTY.
 Indeliq warrants that each Title in the BBA Curriculum will substantially conform to the description thereof on Exhibit A. If any Title fails to so conform, Indeliq’s sole obligation, and Enron’s exclusive remedy, will be to give Indeliq prompt notice of the nonconformity and require Indeliq to use reasonable efforts to correct the nonconformity or, if Indeliq does not correct the nonconformity in a reasonable time, to either, at Enron’s option (a) discontinue use of such Title and have any and all BBA Seat Licenses used on such Title restored to being unused BBA Seat Licenses or (b) discontinue use of such Title and receive a refund of all amounts paid for any BBA Seat Licenses, Title Maintenance Fees and User Maintenance Fee used on such Title.
 Such right to restoration or refund shall apply only to BBA Seat Licenses in use or used within 30 days of when Enron gave Indeliq notice of the nonconformity.
 INDELIQ HEREBY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 INDELIQ SPECIFICALLY DOES NOT WARRANT ANY PARTICULAR RESULTS FROM THE TITLES.